Anterior Approach to Hip Replacement Surgery FAQ

 A cup-shaped implant is secured into the socket.
 The ball at the top of the leg bone is trimmed away and a metal stem is placed inside the leg bone and secured there.

 A ball (metal or ceramic) is placed at the top of the stem and then a smooth, sturdy plastic, metal or ceramic piece is placed inside the cup-shaped implant.
 This creates a new hip joint that moves smoothly.

 Why is this approach easier on the patient?

 This approach is what you would call a less invasive surgery than a traditional total hip replacement.
 With smaller incisions and by going between the muscles rather than cutting them, the surgery is less painful.
-In addition, the minimal disturbance of the muscle also allows for a quicker recovery and rehabilitation.
+In addition, the minimal disturbance of the muscle also allows for quicker anterior hip replacement recovery and rehabilitation.

 One other benefit of leaving the muscles intact is that the joint has more stability.
 This reduces the chance of hip dislocation, one of the risks of hip replacement surgery.
-Most total hip replacement patients whose surgeries were done with an anterior approach are able to bear full weight soon after this surgery which means they can move forward faster on their return to activities.
+Most patients in anterior hip replacement recovery are able to bear full weight soon after this surgery which means they can move forward faster on their return to activities.

 Are all total hip replacements being done this way?